 Start by preparing the plantains.
 Peel and slice them into rounds.
-Place the plantains in a bowl, add the minced garlic, salt, pepper, and juice of half a lemon.
+Place the plantains in a bowl, add 1 minced garlic, salt, pepper, and juice of half a lemon.
 Toss everything together, ensuring the plantains are well coated in the seasoning.
 Set this aside while you prepare the rest of the ingredients.

 In a large pan, heat the olive oil over medium heat.
-Add the chopped onions, garlic, and chili pepper.
+Add the chopped onions, 1 garlic, and chili pepper.
 Sauté for about 5 minutes until the onions become soft and fragrant.

 Next, add the chopped tomatoes and bell peppers.
 Continue cooking for another 8 minutes, allowing the vegetables to soften and their flavors to meld together.